reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

              DELETE /posts/:id(.:format)         posts#destroy
 ```

-Your URLs (or routes) are configured in all Rails applications in the file `config/routes.rb`.
+In Rails, your URLs (or routes) are configured in the file `config/routes.rb`.

-Open this file and remove the line `resources :comments`.
+Open this file in Sublime and remove the line `resources :comments`.

 Re-run `rails routes` and you'll notice that all the URLs for comments have disappeared.